 - Liquid spills are to be cleaned up immediately.

 - Equipment is to be kept clean and in good working condition.

-- Individual work areas are to be kept clean to insure that work activities may proceed in an orderly and efficient manner.
+- Individual work areas are to be kept clean to ensure that work activities may proceed in an orderly and efficient manner.

-- Tools, supplies, parts, and equipment will not be used in a manner that would be hazardous or adversely affect the work quality.
-Control should be used to insure that the work area is maintained in an acceptable manner.
+- Tools, supplies, parts, and equipment will not be used in a manner that would be hazardous or adversely affect work quality.
+Control should be used to ensure that the work area is maintained in an acceptable manner.

 - Welding splatter and slag should be contained with the use of high temperature protective screens or shields.
 Welding splatter or slag should be cleaned up before leaving the work site for an extended period of time.
 The entire work site will be cleaned at the end of the work shift.

 - Compressed air shall not exceed 30 psi when used for cleaning purposes.
 Eye protection is required during these cleaning operations.
 The use of compressed air for cleaning an employee's body or clothing is prohibited.

 - Shelved items must be placed in an orderly manner and arranged so that the items cannot easily fall while nearby items are being retrieved.

 - Items will not be placed in front of shelves so that employees must climb or reach to retrieve items.
 Shelves will only be one deep in all offices.
 Extra shelving, bookcases, or filing cabinets will not be stored in any office.

 - Storage of unnecessary combustibles, such as cardboard boxes is prohibited.
 Cardboard boxes will not be stored in the corridors for pick-up by custodial services.
 All cardboard must be taken to the recycle containers located outside of the facility.